Bijil-Babu/aws-eks-ingress-deployment/Readme.md

-## Production-Ready Django CI/CD on Amazon EKS
+## AWS EKS Application Deployment with ALB Ingress

 ## Overview
 This repository demonstrates a complete, end-to-end deployment of a containerized application on Amazon Elastic Kubernetes Service (EKS), exposed using the AWS Load Balancer Controller (ALB Ingress).